Radioactivity measurement in drinking water

 image of a glass being filled with water from a tap

-A national surveillance monitoring programme of the 1,246 drinking water supplies covered by S.I.
-160 of 2016 was undertaken by the EPA between 2017 and 2023.
-This monitoring programme confirmed that the radiological risk to people in Ireland from the consumption of drinking water is low, with few exceedances of the gross alpha/beta activity and radon parameters.
-There were no instances where the annual dose exceeded 0.1 mSv.
-An ongoing monitoring programme continues to be in place.
+Continuous monitoring of Irish drinking water supplies confirms that the radiological risk to people in Ireland from the consumption of drinking water is low, with few exceedances of the gross alpha/beta activity and radon parameters.
+There have been no instances where the annual dose exceeded 0.1 mSv requiring remediation of that supply.
+An ongoing monitoring programme of radioactivity in drinking water continues to be in place.

-Separate legislation (S.I.
-282 of 2016 and S.I.
-55 of 2020) is in place for bottled drinking water and the EPA’s Radiation Monitoring Laboratory has been designated by the Department of Health as an “Official Laboratory” for the purposes of analysing radiation in bottled (excluding mineral water) water under S.I.
+Separate legislation (European Union (Natural Mineral Waters, Spring Waters and Other Waters in Bottles or Containers) Regulations 2016 to 2025, S.I.
+No. 204/2025)) is in place for bottled drinking water and the EPA’s Radiation Monitoring Laboratory has been designated by the Department of Health as an “Official Laboratory” for the purposes of analysing radiation in bottled (excluding mineral water) water under S.I.
 282 of 2016.
 The EPA, in conjunction with the Food Safety Authority of Ireland (FSAI) and the Health Service Executive (HSE), monitors radioactivity in bottled water on an annual basis from each of the 14 bottled water plants in Ireland.
 Again, this monitoring programme shows that the radiological risk to people in Ireland from the consumption of bottled drinking water is low.